Pterabash/discord-ext/README.md

 # Purpose

-Solely for me to learn how to write a Discord bot
+Solely for me to learn how to write a Discord bot.

-It is no longer actively maintained, since [Dscord2](https://thisgary.github.io/Dscord2) a thing now
+No longer actively maintained, since [Dscord2](https://thisgary.github.io/Dscord2) a thing now.

 # Installation